Drehd/RPCS3-GTAO-Tutorial/readme.md

 ## Enjoy

-Start the game, complete `Prologue` and `Franklin and Lamar` and you should be able to play online. **Characters are temporary** so don't get your hopes up too much.
+Start the game, complete `Prologue` and `Franklin and Lamar` and you should be able to play online.

 ## Cheating